arkitektio/orkestrator/README.md

 it is used to build both the orkestrator web frontend as well as the orkestrator application (build with tauri).

+## Builds

+Check our releases for the latest builds of the orkestrator application.

 ## Development

 This repository comes with the website (src) and additional tauri bindings (src-tauri)